Chhat Festival in Nepal

 Rituals and Traditions

 There are various rituals and traditions associated with the Chhat festival celebrations in Nepal.
-Each rituals at different days has unique importance.
-Below are some detailed description of the four-day rituals and traditions.
+Each ritual at different days has unique importance.
+Below are some detailed descriptions of the four-day rituals and traditions.

 Day 1: Nahai Khai (Bathing and Eating)